Economic recovery: Great Depression

-Financial Crisis 2007-2008
+2008 financial crisis

-The United States responded to the Financial Crisis by cutting interest rates close to zero, buying back mortgage and government debt, and bailing out several distressed financial institutions.
+The United States responded to the 2008 financial crisis by cutting interest rates close to zero, buying mortgage loans and government debt, and bailouts of several distressed financial institutions.
 With interest rates too low, bond returns have become much less appealing to buyers as compared to stocks.
 The government's reaction sparked the stock market, with the S&P 500 returning 250 percent over a ten-year stretch.
 The housing market in most big cities in the United States recovered, and the unemployment rate plummeted as firms started to recruit and spend more.

 Other central banks reacted in a similar manner to the United States.
 All governments boosted their spending to spur demand and sustain jobs in the economy; pledged deposits and bank bonds to bolster interest in financial companies; and bought equity stakes in some banks and other financial institutions to avoid bankruptcies, which might have escalated the financial market crisis.

 Despite the fact that the world economy suffered the most severe recession since the Great Depression, policy responses avoided a global depression.

 As a result of the recession, authorities tightened their supervision of banks and other financial institutions.
 Among the several recent global rules, banks must now analyze the value of the loans they provide more carefully and use more resilient financing sources.

 The adoption of the Dodd-Frank Wall Street Regulation and Consumer Protection Act, a major piece of financial reform legislation enacted by the Obama administration in 2010, was one result of the crisis.
 Dodd-Frank altered every part of the United States financial regulatory system, affecting every regulatory agency and every financial service company.

 Covid-19 Crisis 2020-2022

+The methods by which countries' governments promoted economic recovery can be generally divided into two groups; centralized and decentralized governments.

+Centralised

-Though The United States faces several economic challenges amid the ongoing global pandemic, 2021 was a successful year in the USA economy.
-The country likely reached the fastest economic growth since 1984, there are record job gains and a considerable drop in unemployment.
-All this is due to the policies implemented during the pandemics.
+Though The United States faced several economic challenges amid the ongoing global pandemic, 2021 was a successful year in the USA economy.
+The country likely reached the fastest economic growth since 1984, and has seen record jobs gains and a considerable drop in unemployment.
+All of this is due to the policies implemented during the pandemic.